otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/must-use-profiles-for-versioning.md

 ---
-type: MUST
 id: R000065
 ---

-# use profiles for versioning
+# MUST use profiles for versioning

 ::: info Info
 This rule applies to [public APIs](../../../010_CORE-PRINCIPLES/030_API-scope.md).
 For private APIs it should be followed.